arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 [^4]: In fact, even if we didn't use `path`, we would *still* have to use a
     `Proxy`.
-This is because the arguments to a type family declared inside a typeclass need to be used standalone in functions in that type class.
+This is because the arguments to a type family declared inside a typeclass need to be used standalone in functions making use of that type family.

     It's awkward to explain, but it is pretty easy to understand when you see an example.

-    In the following typeclass, there is one one type family and two functions using that type family:
+    In the following typeclass, there is one type family and two functions using that type family:

     ```haskell